Here are the results of the Easter rapid event for the Bourne Trophy

 Our club for Juniors is run by our members Mark Brougham and Keith Hossack.
-All young persons aged five to eighteen are very welcome, parents who wish to accompany their children are very welcome too.
-The Juniors club is for all ability levels: we are happy to teach beginners the moves, and we welcome all who enjoy playing chess, whether for fun or more competitively.
+The Juniors club is for all ability levels: we are happy to teach beginners the moves, and we welcome all youngsters who enjoy playing chess, whether for fun or more competitively.
 And Hastings and St Leonards Chess Club has plenty of expert members who will be happy to give tips to any budding chess prodigies!

 Where: The Juniors club meets in the lower playing room in the Club’s own premises at 2 Cornwallis Terrace, Hastings, TN34 1EB.

-Opening times: Friday evenings in school term time, 4.30pm until 6.30 p.m.
-We reopen after the Christmas holidays on 17 January 2025.
-Then we are open every Friday except 21 February, the school mid-term holiday.
-For the Easter holidays, we will be closed from 4 April – 18 April, reopening on 25 April.
-For further details please contact Keith Hossack at dialethe@yahoo.co.uk
+When: Friday evenings in school term time, 4.30pm until 6.30 p.m.
+We reopen after the Spring school holiday on Friday 17 April 2026.
+Then we are open every Friday except 29 May, the school mid-term holiday.
+We close from 24 July for the Summer school holiday, reopening on 4 September 2026.

 Our charges: first three sessions are a free sample, after that £2 visitor’s fee per attendance, or take out a junior membership for £10 to cover attendance for the whole year.